-- KVM virtualization is highly recommended for VM (VPS) instances instead of e.g. OpenVZ, Xen, etc and is least prone to potential issues.
+- KVM virtualization is highly recommended for VM instances instead of e.g. OpenVZ, Xen, etc and is least prone to potential issues.

 - Ubuntu 22.04 LTS is required… use other distros at your own risk.

 - Allocate at least 2GB+ RAM memory (1GB RAM should work for small sites, but 2GB+ RAM is recommended for more dynamic sites… for example, WooCommerce sites).
-SlickStack also creates a 2GB swapfile by default, which we recommend keeping enabled.
+SlickStack also creates a 2GB swapfile by default, unless a swapfile already exists.

 - At least 1 CPU core is recommended (but 2+ CPU cores is much more responsive).

 - Do not install “containers” e.g. Docker, Kubernetes, etc.

 In addition, we recommend following these best practices:

 - Register your domain at a top-level ICANN-accredited registrar that has Anycast support (avoid low-end “resellers” who use an API to sell domain names).

 - Enable DNSSEC in Cloudflare (and at your registrar).

 - Use only the Cloudflare.com dashboard for all DNS records/pointing (don’t use your domain registrar or web hosting/cloud network for any DNS records, even if they tell you that their system “integrates” Cloudflare’s technology or CDN, etc).

-- Setup A records for IPv4 and AAAA records for IPv6 (avoid CNAMES for the origin server, which can be slower).
+- Setup A records for IPv4 and AAAA records for IPv6 (avoid using CNAMES for the origin server, which can be slower).